📕

 • I understand why you feel upset.
 I appreciate you bringing this to our attention.
 So, you have problems with [product] and now you can’t [repeat what the customer said], is that correct?

-• I know it is frustrating when you receive a faulty product.
+• I know it’s frustrating when you receive a faulty product.
 Could you describe exactly what’s wrong?

 • I understand why you’re upset.
-Can you please tell me a little more about the problem, please?
+Can you please tell me a little bit more about the problem?

-Learn more about dealing with angry customers in five easy steps.
+Read more: Learn all about how to deal with angry customers in five easy steps.

-When a product is unavailable, you don’t have to go into details to explain why.
-When a customer asks about it, use positive language.
-Here are a couple of examples of what you can use in a sample conversation with customers.
+When a product is unavailable, you don’t have to go into detail to explain why.
+So, once a customer asks about it, use positive language.
+Here are a couple of examples of what you can use in a conversation with clients.

 • It will be back in stock [enter when].
 In the meantime, you can preorder it now and receive it as soon as it reaches our warehouse.